fpaul787/aws-certified-developer-notes/aws-fundamentals/ELB.md

 * Load Balancer Errors 503 means at capacity or no registered target
 * If the LB can’t connect to your application, check your security groups.

+## Load Balancer Stickiness
+* You can implement stickiness so client is always redirected to the same instance behind a load balancer.
+* Stickiness works for Classic Load Balancers & Application Load Balancer

+The use case for stickiness is that the user does not lose session data.